 - You can buy fresh flax seeds and grind yourself.
 This process preserves all nutrients.
 You can buy pre-ground flax meal.
 Make sure to buy whole flax meal.

 - If you are using whole flax seeds and grinding yourself, roast flax seeds slightly before grinding on medium heat.
 Heating will take key nutrients away.
-That's why we will roast lightly to take raw smell away.
+That's why we will roast lightly to take the raw smell away.

 - If using flax meal, roast lightly.